3 min read

 Some dogs become extremely anxious before any car ride, having learned to associate travel with sickness and discomfort.
 Additionally, dogs with vestibular disease might be suffering from underlying ear infections or another idiopathic issue due to old age.

 What are the signs of motion sickness in dogs?

 The signs of motion sickness in dogs are very easy to spot.
 The most common symptoms are:

 Vocalizations, such as whining or whimpering

 Crouched body posture

-Motion sickness affects many dogs --- and dog owners --- daily.
-Although drugs are always an option to quell the symptoms of motion sickness, there are natural methods that are easy to locate, cheaper, and just as useful.
-Herbal, homeopathic, and aromatherapy options might be just what you and your dog need to end motion sickness so you can both hit the road, happily.
+Motion sickness affects many dogs --- and pet parents --- daily.
+Although drugs are always an option to quell the symptoms of motion sickness, there are natural methods, too.
+Give these suggestions a try to end motion sickness so you can both hit the road, happily.

 Ingredient Splitting and Other Tricky Tactics Dog Food Companies Don’t Want You to Know

 DEC 19, 2023 | 6 min read